c6o/docs/content/app-service.md

 The AMS runs inside a standard Kubernetes cluster in the `traxitt-system` namespace and provides interfaces to install and manage applications.
 Developers can interact with the service using a CLI.
 Unlike Helm, it can also run as a service with a UI and associated REST API.

 Helm does not support an application lifecycle.
 Helm applications are either running in the Kubernetes cluster or not.
-Using TAS, applications can be in an `installed`, `configured`, or `running` state.
+Using AMS, applications can be in an `installed`, `configured`, or `running` state.
 (The Kubernetes cluster will only manage running applications.)

 The configuration and logic needed to deploy and run an application in the cluster is done using *provisioners*.
 You can think of provisioners as installers on Windows and MacOS.
 Several provisioners may be required to properly install an application depending on the complexity of the application stack.
-Simple applications, may not require provisioners.
+Simple applications may not require provisioners.

 ## Architecture

-This diagram illustrates relationship between the Hub and customer's Kubernetes clusters running TAS other traxitt system services and apps.
+This diagram illustrates relationship between the Hub Application Registry and customer's Kubernetes clusters running AMS, the App Store and Traxitt Apps.

 ```mermaid
 graph TB